 We have received conditional approval from the FDA for the use of Twirla as the proprietary name for our lead product candidate, AG200-15.
-However, this approval is conditional upon a further and final review by the FDA at the time of NDA approval.
+However, this approval is conditioned upon a further and final review by the FDA at the time of NDA approval.
+If and when we resubmit the Twirla NDA, we would expect the FDA to perform a final review of Twirla as a proprietary name.
 Additionally, any name we intend to use for our other potential product candidates will require approval from the FDA regardless of whether we have secured a formal trademark registration from the U.S. Patent and Trademark Office, or USPTO.
 The FDA typically conducts a review of proposed product names, including an evaluation of the potential for confusion with other product names.
 The FDA may also object to a product name if it believes the name inappropriately implies medical claims or contributes to an overstatement of efficacy.
 If the FDA objects to any of our proposed product names, we may be required to adopt alternative names for our product candidates.
 If we adopt alternative names, we would lose the benefit of our existing trademark applications for such product candidate and may be required to expend significant additional resources in an effort to identify a suitable product name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable to the FDA.
 We may be unable to build a successful brand identity for a new trademark in a timely manner or at all, which would limit our ability to commercialize our product candidates.